DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/come-to-england-to-teach-if-you-are-a-teacher-from-outside-the-uk.md

 ---
-title: "Come to England to teach if you're a teacher from outside the UK"
+title: "Teach in England if you trained overseas"
 description: |-
-  Come to England to teach if you're a qualified teacher from outside the UK
+  Teach in England if you're a qualified teacher from outside the UK.
+Explore the benefits of teaching in England and join a world class education system.
 related_content:
     Career progression stories: "/my-story-into-teaching/career-progression"
     Salaries and benefits of teaching in England : "/salaries-and-benefits"